RECKLESS - A contemporary erotic romance novel

 80,000 words in length, hot contemporary romance.

-Please note: this novel has been previously published with an alternative cover.
-This title contains graphic sex scenes.
+Please note: this title contains graphic sex scenes.

 "RECKLESS is unique and unlike any romance I have ever read.
 Saskia Walker is a genius; the turn of events in RECKLESS shocked me completely...Arousing, enigmatic and gripping, RECKLESS is on my ‘highly recommended' list.
 If a dark romance with many suspenseful, surprising, and erotic moments is what you crave, then RECKLESS is the book for you!"
 Romance Junkies